SEAFOOD FUTURE

 Our Progress

-We are supporting the extensive work on Fish Aggregating Devices (FADs) done by the International Seafood Sustainability Foundation – covering both FADs that reduce bycatch and biodegradable FADs (bamboo and cloth construction) that reduce the impact of beaching and debris.
+We are supporting the extensive work on Fish Aggregating Devices (FADs) done by the International Seafood Sustainability Foundation – covering both FADs that reduce bycatch as well as biodegradable FADs (bamboo and cloth construction) that reduce the impact of beaching and debris.

 Looking Ahead